Views: 6 Author: Monica Publish Time: 2025-11-12 Origin: Site

 Brushed Nickel 201 Plate/Sheet: $8.50-12.00 per kg with additional shipping costs of approximately $75.32 per piece.

-Note: Pricing decreases significantly with larger quantity orders, dropping to about $40 per kg for orders of 50 kg or more.
+Note: Prices go down a lot for larger orders.
+They drop to about $40 per kg for orders of 50 kg or more.

 2. Nickel 201 Tube/Pipe